CHAPTER 200 Academic Affairs

 Prohibited actions include:

 • Sharing an access password with unauthorized users, including family, friends, or co-workers.
-Non-affiliated users may, however, access most electronic library resources from public computers located in the Kennedy Library.
+Non-affiliated users may, however, use a personal device to access most electronic library resources by signing onto the Cal Poly Guest Wi-Fi while visiting the library.

-• Engaging in actions intended to circumvent or defeat access control mechanisms of the Kennedy Library or the information provider.
+• Engaging in actions intended to circumvent or defeat access control mechanisms of the library or the information provider.

 • Sharing proprietary or client software connected to information resources, such as that used to analyze spatial data or to search and retrieve information.

 Free access to ideas and full freedom of expression are fundamental to the educational process.
-Accordingly, the Kennedy Library purchases and makes accessible materials in a wide variety of viewpoints.
+Accordingly, the library purchases and makes accessible materials in a wide variety of viewpoints.

 The library will not purposely censor any subject or viewpoint in its collections, and will resist any attempt at censorship from an outside source.
 The library endorses the American Library Association Bill of Rights and supporting documents, including formal statements on Intellectual Freedom, Freedom to Read, Freedom to View, Access to Electronic Information, Services and Networks, Challenged Materials, and the Statement on Labeling.
 The principles of these documents are considered an integral part of this policy statement.